Riding Academy Policies

 Proper riding gear is REQUIRED by the State of California as follows:

-- A DOT-approved helmet, ¾ or full face (No half helmets)
+- A DOT-approved helmet, ¾ or full face (No half helmets) Personal helmets are subject to inspection for DOT-compliance and to make sure that they are in good working condition.

-- Either FULL-FINGERED street specific motorcycle gloves, or 100% leather gloves
+- Either full-fingered street specific motorcycle gloves, or 100% leather gloves

-- EYE PROTECTION including shields, sunglasses, goggles, or glasses
+- Eye protection including shields, sunglasses, goggles, or glasses

-- LONG SLEEVED SHIRT or jacket
+- Long-sleeve shirt or jacket

-- LONG PANTS jeans or leather with no tears or holes
+- Long pants, jeans, or leather with no tears or holes